anna-arnett/Demo/Readme.md

 # Radar Chart Plotting Script

 This script generates a radar chart from an Excel file and supports features such as dynamic scaling, customizable plot properties, interactive annotations, and selective emphasis of series in an exported image.
+The script also has support for both linear and logarithmic scaling on indiviual axes.

 **Prerequisites**